 AA/EEO Complaint Procedure

-Any employee, student, applicant for admission or employment, or other participant in programs or activities of The University of Southern Mississippi who believes she or he has been unlawfully discriminated against on the basis of age, sex, sexual orientation, color, race, religion, national origin, disability, or Vietnam-Era veteran status by a university employee may file a complaint with the Office of Affirmative Action/Equal Employment Opportunity, in accordance with the procedures described below.
+Any student, applicant for admission, employee, applicant for employment, or other participant in programs or activities of The University of Southern Mississippi who believes she or he has been unlawfully discriminated against on the basis of age, sex, sexual orientation, color, race, religion, national origin, disability, or Vietnam-Era veteran status by a university employee may file a complaint with the Office of Affirmative Action & Equal Employment Opportunity (AA/EEO), in accordance with the procedures described below.

 - R. C. Cook Union, Room 231